I hadn’t seen the video until last night.

 And I was unbelievably disappointed.

-This is 2025—and in a nearly two-minute, city-backed video meant to highlight our local businesses, farms, and industries, women are practically invisible.
+This is 2025—and in a nearly two-minute, city-backed video meant to highlight the region’s businesses, farms, and industries, women are practically invisible.
 The only time a woman appears alone in full frame, she’s blurry and in the background, serving a beer.
 That’s it.
 That’s her cameo.

 No prominent woman.
 Few minorities.
 No newcomers.